KarynaMisnik/arduino-projects-code/README.md

 > With external 10 kΩ pull-up resistors connected to pins 5, 6, 7, and 8, the pins will read HIGH when the switches are open (because of the pull-ups) and will read LOW when the switches are closed.

+> [!NOTE]
+> To test this - write the data from a input pin (which is connected to a switch) to the built-in LED on pin 13.
+This LED should shine when the switch to be tested is ON

 ```html-nolint
 // Define the pins connected to the switches
 const int switchPin1 = 5;  // Pin 5 for Switch 1